 With a skilled technician and the right skin type, microblading can definitely have good results.
 But a more consistent and less traumatic technique is definitely the Ombre, which I like to call ‘Soft Powder’.
 This technique suits all skin types and lasts longer than microblading, which means less touch ups!

-Want to find out more about the Soft Powder Brow Tattoo?
 Get in touch with me lovely!
-I offer free consultations at my studio so you can find out everything you want to know.
-Let’s talk BROWS.
+I offer free consultations over the phone or at my Melbourne studio so you can find out everything you want to know.